-Customers also have reported online that charges at Walmart Neighborhood Markets, smaller stores that sell groceries exclusively, also qualify for the grocery bonus on American Express cards.
+But customers also have reported online that charges at Walmart Neighborhood Markets – smaller stores that sell groceries exclusively – might qualify for the grocery bonus on American Express cards.

 Usually, the trouble with charging groceries at superstores is that when the retailer rings up the purchase, there is no way for the retailer to distinguish between an order of groceries and an order of camping gear.
 That’s why those larger stores don’t usually count toward extra points for groceries.
-But in the case of Walmart, if the charge is with a separate division such as Walmart Grocery or a Walmart Neighborhood Market, you can receive credit for a grocery purchase.
+But in the case of Walmart, if the charge is with a separate division such as a Walmart Neighborhood Market, you might receive credit for a grocery purchase.

 It is one small step toward making credit card bonuses reflect the new realities of grocery shopping.

 How to earn rewards on Walmart grocery purchases

 If you’re looking for a credit card that will reward you for online purchases at Walmart, you should consider the Capital One® Walmart Rewards® Mastercard®, which earns 5% cash back on Walmart.com purchases, including grocery pickup and delivery orders, 5% back on in-store purchases for the first 12 months when using Walmart Pay (2% afterward), 2% back on dining, travel and gift cards at Walmart and 1% back on everything else.